Whats New Icon

 Will AI make clinicians obsolete?

-Dr. John Cherian Oommen, CMC alumnus and Vice-Chairman of the CMC Vellore Association, speaking from a perspective of having lived and worked for over 30 years in a rural hospital in #Odisha.
-In a world focused on data points and dollar points, #AI can be a tool for speed, efficiency & accuracy, he said, but only clinicians can act as agents of compassion & share in the pain of their #patients.
+Speaking from a perspective of having lived and worked for over 30 years in a rural hospital in Odisha.
+In a world focused on data points and dollar points, AI can be a tool for speed, efficiency & accuracy, he said, but only clinicians can act as agents of compassion & share in the pain of their patients.
 Dr. Oommen reiterated that as long as patients are human, AI cannot replace the clinician nor can AI give the clinician meaning and purpose in his calling.
+AI is a great tool, but a poor master.
+Patient care is a science and an art, of head, heart and hands.
+Implications of a fully computerised hospital?
+Digital inequalities will power digital colonialism.
+AI and impact on jobs in healthcare.
+A take from Christian healthcare: healing is far more than cure, healing is restoration to the purpose for which God created us; wherever there is pain, God is present, sharing the pain; when we touch people in pain, we may touch the divine; our calling is to share the pain of people (com-passion); our work is our worship offering.

 Seeing beyond: AI Transforming Medical Imaging